 An Arctic Achievement - NW Passage both ways!

 Another first for Rev Bob Shepton: his return west to east through the NW Passage completed his double transit, E-W and now W-E of the North West Passage in two consecutive years.

 Ocean Cruising Events for Ocean Cruisers

-The Ocean Cruising Club Youth bursary (scholarship or grant) programme aims to foster the development of ocean cruising by enabling young people to gain experience of long distance sailing through the experience of blue water cruisers and contribute towards the costs of the voyage (travel to location of vessel, food, etc), the OCC facilitates the introduction of young sailors to the thrill of ocean cruising, but uses the knowledge of "old salts".
+The Ocean Cruising Club Youth Bursary (scholarship or grant) programme aims to foster ocean cruising by enabling young people to gain the experience of long distance sailing through the experience of blue water cruisers.
+By contributing towards the costs of the voyage (travel to location of vessel, food, etc), the OCC facilitates the introduction of young sailors to the thrill of ocean cruising, but uses the knowledge of "old salts".

 OCC Mentoring Programme for Associate Members

 In order to fulfil the mission of the Club “to foster and encourage ocean cruising in small craft, including all aspects of seamanship and navigation”, the OCC has a one-on-one Mentoring Programme to assist those about to embark upon their first ocean passage and help them with some of those unresolved questions that may stop them from reaching their goal, by connecting them with experienced and seasoned members.